 - Viagra: A treatment for erectile dysfunction, this drug carries some health warnings.
 It may cause low blood pressure, hearing problems, vision problems, heart problems, and painful erections or erections lasting longer than 4 hours.
-If you have suffered an injury or illness because of taking Viagra, our Connecticut drug injury attorney can work to hold your physician or drug manufacturer responsible.
+If you have suffered an injury or illness because of taking Viagra, our Connecticut drug injury attorneys can work to hold your physician or drug manufacturer responsible.

 Tell us about your drug injury case during a free initial consultation: (800) 900-6700.

 Protecting the Rights of Injured Consumers Since 1989

-For over 25 years, our Connecticut drug injury attorney have been protecting the rights of injured individuals.
+For over 25 years, our Connecticut drug injury attorneys have been protecting the rights of injured individuals.
 We are passionate about securing maximum compensation for our clients so that they can get back on their feet as quickly as possible.
 We are willing to take a case to trial in order obtain the most favorable outcome possible.
 If we believe your case should be taken to court, you can feel confident in knowing that we will provide you with trial preparation.
 Our strategic approach to personal injury law has led to the recovery of millions of dollars in compensation.

 For More Information, Contact Carter Mario Injury Lawyers.

 If this is your first time taking legal action for a drug injury, you surely have many questions and concerns regarding your case.
 We can help you understand the extent of your rights and the various options that are available to you.
 We will guide you through the claims-filing process, from start to finish.
 Under our No-Fee Guarantee, you don’t have to pay us legal fees unless we recover compensation